bramstein/hypher/README.md

 # Hypher

 A small and fast JavaScript hyphenation engine compatible with Hyphenator.js language objects.
+Can be used in Node.js and the browser.

 ## Usage
 Simply create an instance of Hypher by giving it a language object and (optionally) an options object: